ExecutionLLC/gen-bs/README.md

 This command will install all the project dependencies.

-We also use KnexJS console tool to do database migrations.
+We use KnexJS console tool to do database migrations.
 Execute the following command to install the tool:

     npm install -g knex